Alhadkabir/chrome_extension/README.md

 # chrome_extension
-chrome extension by alhad kabir
+simple chrome extension by alhad kabir jokes_extension

+Made by Javasciprt and Json